castleproject/Core/README.md

 Compilation requires an up-to-date .NET Core SDK.

-Running the unit tests additionally requires Mono and the .NET Core 1.1 runtime to be installed.
-We recommend Mono 5.10+, though older versions (4.6.1+) might still work as well.
+Running the unit tests additionally requires the .NET Core 1.1 runtime to be installed, as well as either Docker or Mono.
+For the latter, we recommend Mono 5.10+, though older versions (4.6.1+) might still work as well.

 :information_source: **Mono runtime support:** Castle Core runs with minor limitations and defects on Mono 4.0.2+ (however 4.6.1+ is highly recommended, or 5.10+ if your code uses new C# 7.x language features such as `in` parameters).